Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_all.md

 {}\times              & 2     & 6     \\
 \hline
                 1     & 9     & 2     \\
-                4     & 6     & 0     \\
+                6     & 4     & 0     \\
 \hline
                 8     & 3     & 2     \\
 \end{array}
 $

-Between the two numbers, the total number of digits after the decimal point is three.
+Between the two numbers, the total number of digits after the decimal point is two.

 Let's account for the decimal point now.